NeonGeckoCom/skill-avmusic/README.md

 ## Summary

-Provides the video/audio playback of any music or video request made by the user.
-No need to specify the location of the files or register any accounts.
-Just say what you would like to listen to and enjoy.
+Play a song or video requested by the user.

 ## Requirements
 All of the requirements should be installed automatically during original Neonâ€™s setup.
 If you have any problems, or are adding the skill later on, please [feel free to contact our team for support](#contact-support) or use the following instructions to install the requirements manually: